github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

             # build target
             go-mod-path: go-example/go.mod
             #
-            # Define the repo path of a build target (a file with a
+            # Optional.
+Define the repo path of a build target,
+            # a file with a `main()` function.
-            # `main()` function) If not defined, this Action will collect all
+            # If undefined, this action will collect all dependencies
-            # dependencies used by all build targets for the module, which may
+            # used by all build targets for the module.
+This may
             # include Go dependencies used by tests and tooling.
             go-build-target: go-example/cmd/octocat.go

 ```

-Alternatively, you can write your own action to perform these steps. {% data variables.product.product_name %} maintains the [Dependency Submission Toolkit](https://github.com/github/dependency-submission-toolkit), a TypeScript library to help you build your own GitHub Action for submitting dependencies to the Dependency Submission API.
+Alternatively, you can write your own action to perform these steps. {% data variables.product.product_name %} maintains the [Dependency Submission Toolkit](https://github.com/github/dependency-submission-toolkit), a TypeScript library to help you build your own GitHub Action for submitting dependencies to the Dependency submission API.
 For more information about writing an action, see "[Creating actions](/actions/creating-actions)".